redesunlu/netkit-doc/faq.en.md

 - If your computer **does not support** hardware-assisted virtualization instructions, we recommend installing a GNU/Linux distribution such as Ubuntu or Debian in Dual-Boot mode and running Netkit-NG in that environment.
 - As an alternative, try installing the operating system on another virtualization engine apart from VirtualBox.

-To find out if your computer supports this type of instructions, follow the steps indicated in [this link](https://blogs.msdn.microsoft.com/taylorb/2008/06/19/hyper-v-will-my-computer-run-hyper-v-detecting-intel-vt-and-amd-v/).
+To find out if your computer supports hardware virtualization instructions, follow the steps indicated in [this link](https://blogs.msdn.microsoft.com/taylorb/2008/06/19/hyper-v-will-my-computer-run-hyper-v-detecting-intel-vt-and-amd-v/).

 ### I closed the window of a virtual machine and now I cannot restart the lab.
 How can I solve it?

 As a laboratory involves multiple windows, we may end up closing one by mistake, without having properly stopped the whole lab.
-In this case, it usually happens that both the process managing the virtual machine(s), and the process that simulates the interconnection device (hub or switch), both keep running wild.
+In this case, it usually happens that the process managing the virtual machine(s), and the process that simulates the interconnection device (hub or switch), both keep running wild.

-To solve this, execute the following instructions in the order given, waiting a few seconds between each command:
+To solve this, execute the following instructions in the given order, waiting a few seconds between each command:

     lhalt
     pkill netkit-kernel